alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 Otherwise, you need to complete these tasks.

 s1.
 Get named applicants an [enhanced DBS check](#dbs). s2.
-[Register with the Controlled Drugs Licensing System](#domestic-licence-registration) and apply for a licence (you only need a licence for category 1 chemicals). s3.
+[Register with the Controlled Drugs Licensing System](#domestic-licence-registration).
+You also need to apply a licence for category 1 chemicals. s3.
 Get a [declaration from the end-user](#end-user).
 This isn’t required for category 2B chemicals. s4.
 [Apply for an export licence](#apply-export-licence), if you’re exporting outside the EU.
 For category 2 or 3 chemicals, you only need a licence to export to certain countries.

-If you export [small amounts](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/523889/5_-_Precursor_Wallchart_-_Domestic-_May_2016.pdf) of category 3 chemicals to [certain countries] outside the EU, you only need an export licence.
+If you export [small amounts](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/523889/5_-_Precursor_Wallchart_-_Domestic-_May_2016.pdf) of category 3 chemicals to [certain countries](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/523144/4_-_Precursor_Chemical_import_and_export_wallchart__v02-2016_.pdf) (PDF, 69kb) outside the EU, you only need an export licence.
 Don’t complete the other steps.

 ###Get an enhanced disclosure check
 {:#dbs}